relab/hotstuff/docs/experimentation.md

 modules directly.
 In the `InitModule` or `InitConsensusModule` functions you should add an observer or handler for the events that you want to receive.

-The `MetricsEventLoop` is a dedicated event loop events related to metrics collection.
-The reason we need this secondary event loop is because it is not safe to call the `AddEvent` method of the event loop from the goroutine that is executing that event loop, because it can cause a deadlock.
-Additionally, this design allows us to offload some work from the main event loop goroutine.

-You should also add an observer for the `types.TickEvent` type on the `MetricsEventLoop`.
+You should also add an observer for the `types.TickEvent` type on the `EventLoop`.
 This event is sent at a configured interval such that each metric can periodically log its measurement.
 The example below shows a complete initialization function for the throughput metric module.